bardius/BardisCMS/README.md

 	1. git clone https://github.com/bardius/BardisCMS.git
 	2. cd BardisCMS
-	3. create a database
+	3. create a database (bardiscms is the default name)
 	4. composer.phar install -o (set your db details when requested during install)
-	5. npm install -g grunt grunt-cli bower
+	5. npm install -g grunt-cli bower
 	6. npm run setup
 	7. grunt cms_reset
 	8. setup your vhost and access the URL in a browser.
 To login to the admin (/admin username:administrator, pass: Admin1234)